energizah/python-stdlib-alternatives/README.md

+# Python standard library alternatives

+A collection of third-party alternatives to Python standard library modules.
 ### [ast](https://docs.python.org/3/library/ast.html)
 - [parso](https://parso.readthedocs.io/en/latest/): Parso is a Python parser that supports error recovery and round-trip parsing for different Python versions (in multiple Python versions).
 Parso is also able to list multiple syntax errors in your python file.
 - [libcst](https://libcst.readthedocs.io/en/latest/): LibCST parses Python 3.7 source code as a CST tree that keeps all formatting details (comments, whitespaces, parentheses, etc).
 It’s useful for building automated refactoring (codemod) applications and linters.